Armenia–Turkey relations: Possible territorial claims by Armenia

-On July 5, 2013, during a forum of Armenian lawyers in Yerevan on the 100th Anniversary of the Armenian genocide organized by the Ministry of Diaspora, Armenia's Prosecutor General Aghvan Hovsepyan made a "sensational statement".
+On July 5, 2013, during a forum of Armenian lawyers in Yerevan on the 100th Anniversary of the Armenian genocide organised by the Ministry of Diaspora, Armenia's Prosecutor General Aghvan Hovsepyan made a "sensational statement".
 Hovsepyan stated:

 Indeed, the Republic of Armenia should have its lost territories returned and the victims of the Armenian genocide should receive material compensation.
 But all these claims must have perfect legal grounds.
 I strongly believe that the descendants of the genocide must receive material compensation, churches miraculously preserved in Turkey’s territory and church lands must be returned to the Armenian Church, and the Republic of Armenia must get back its lost lands.

 According to ArmeniaNow news agency "this was seen as the first territorial claim of Armenia to Turkey made on an official level.
 The prosecutor general is the carrier of the highest legal authority in the country, and his statement is equivalent to an official statement."

 In response, the Turkish Ministry of Foreign Affairs released a statement on July 12, 2013:

 Such a declaration made by an official occupying a position as important as that of Prosecutor General reflects the prevailing problematic mentality in Armenia as to the territorial integrity of its neighbor Turkey and to Turkish-Armenian relations and also contradicts the obligations it has undertaken towards the international organizations of which it is a member, particularly the UN and the OSCE.
 One should be well aware that no one can presume to claim land from Turkey.

 During his visit to Baku on July 17, 2013, Turkish Foreign Affairs Minister Ahmed Davutoglu described Armenian land claims as "product of delirium."